AI Is Reshaping the CTO and CPO Role: What Tech Leaders Need to Know

 The Blurring Line Between Product and Engineering

-Today, product leaders are building functional prototypes using tools like Cursor, Lovable, and Claude Code, and submitting pull requests directly to engineering repositories.
-Engineers, meanwhile, are shaping UX decisions, architectural strategy, and product direction from day one — not after requirements are handed over.
+I’m seeing product leaders build functional prototypes using tools like Cursor, Lovable, and Claude Code, and submit pull requests directly to engineering repositories.
+Engineers, meanwhile, are shaping UX decisions, architectural strategy, and product direction from day one not after requirements are handed over.

 What’s Emerging Right Now